ClarenceXu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 If a well known architecture was chosen:
-* I chose the LeNet solution and adjusted the parameters I ran though different combination of parameters, e.g.
+* I chose the LeNet solution and adjusted the parameters because it was a basic and very good nenural network explained very well in the lecture.
+I ran though different combination of parameters in order to improve the accuracy, e.g.
 * keep_prob between 0.5 and 1.0, Convolution 5x5x1x12
 * EPOCHS between 20 and 50
 * increase 1st Convolution layer from 5x5x1x6 to 5x5x1x12
-* increase 2nd Convolution layer from 10x10x16 to 10x10x32
+* increase 2nd Convolution layer from 5x5x6x16 to 5x5x12x32

 ### Test a Model on New Images